-Use one or two Fit & Fresh Cool Coolers Slim Ice Packs for small coolers or lunch boxes, or stack a few into a larger cooler to keep temperatures low and your food fresh.
-The small, space-saving packs are easy to clean and stay cool for up to 12 hours.
+Use one or two Fit & Fresh Cool Coolers Slim Ice Packs for small coolers or lunch boxes, or stack a few into a larger cooler to keep temperatures low and your food fresh during your summer party out on the lawn.
+The small, space-saving packs are easy to clean and can potentially stay cool for up to 12 hours.
 One ice pack is 4.75 x 4.75 x .25 inches.

 Most Durable: YETI ICE 2 lb.
 Refreezable Reusable Cooler Ice Pack

 Weight: 1.65 pounds | Dimensions: 7.9 x 5.4 x 1.7-inches | Type: Plastic ice | Reusable: Yes